By Rick Steves

 Choose one of the passes below to check prices and to buy your pass (orders are fulfilled by Rail Europe).

-Extra tip #1: Note that the European East Pass meets or beats the price of an Austria–Hungary Eurail Pass, but covers two more countries as well (Czech Republic and Slovakia).
+Extra tip #1: Note that the European East Pass not only meets or beats the price of an Austria–Hungary Eurail Pass, but covers two more countries as well (Czech Republic and Slovakia).

 Extra tip #2: If you string together more than one regional rail pass (such as a Germany Rail Pass and a European East Pass), you'll use a day from each pass when crossing the border between them.